mespe/mespe.github.io/content/post/xmas_revisited.md

 Now, how would we trade?
 This gets a little tricky - we need to make sure the trade does not result in any invalid combinations.
 So, we would need to check that one of the remaining choices is valid for our trade.
-Of course, this might not be the right approach - it might be better to just restart the entire drawing process and keep trying until we get a valid set.
+This might take a little effort to get right.
+Of course, this might not even be the right approach - it might be better to just restart the entire drawing process and keep trying until we get a valid set.
 What would that look like?